apparena/aa_app_mod_facebook/readme.md

     * **callback** - callback function
 * **share** - shares information over fbUiCall with information from share model
     * **callback** - callback function
 * **friendsSelector** - Shows the friend selector facebook window without currently selected friends.
-Is called on all elements with the css class .btn-facebook.
+Is called on all elements with the css class .btn-facebook-mfs.
     * **elem** - button element
     * **callback** - callback function
     * **data** - additional data, that can be stored into database.
 If is empty, we try to get them from the button tag data-additional.
 (As string)